For Parents & Safeguarding Leads

 - Gym culture becoming the dominant identity within a peer group

-- Language from manosphere or fitness influencer content: "looksmaxxing", "mewing", "getting on"
+- Language from manosphere content: "looksmaxxing", "mewing", "getting on"

 - Packages arriving at school or being exchanged between pupils

-- Conversations about protein powders and creatine escalating to SARMs and testosterone
+- Conversations about supplements escalating to SARMs and testosterone

 When to seek professional help